code-dot-org/code-dot-org/dashboard/test/ui/README.md

 2. Start the tunnel via `bin/sc --user <saucelabs-username> --api-key <saucelabs-api-key>`
    - Notes: The link above has an example command line with your credentials that you can copy.
      - `bin/sc` should be replaced with the path that points to the tunnel software downloaded in step 1.
-     - The unique tunnel identifier `-i <tunnel-id>` included in that command can usually be safely ignored (see the note below); if you leave it in, you'll also need to set the `tunnelIdentifier` option in the `sauce_capabilities` config.
+     - The command given by Sauce Labs includes a `--tunnel-name` flag (formally [`--tunnel-id`](https://docs.saucelabs.com/dev/cli/saucectl/run/#--tunnel-name)).
+This flag can be removed unless on an EC2 instance (see the note below).
+If you leave it in, you'll also need to set the `tunnelIdentifier` option in the `sauce_capabilities` config.
 See [Using Sauce Connect Tunnel Identifiers](https://wiki.saucelabs.com/display/DOCS/Using+Sauce+Connect+Tunnel+Identifiers#UsingSauceConnectTunnelIdentifiers-TheBasicsofUsingTunnelIdentifiers) for more details.
-     - If you are running on an EC2 instance, the -i tunnel identifier referred to above is required to launch the tunnel.
+     - If you are running on an EC2 instance, the `--tunnel-name` flag referred to above is required to launch the tunnel.
 3. In a separate terminal window, `./runner.rb -d localhost-studio.code.org:3000 <whatever other arguments you want>`

-You can now watch your tests run at the [saucelabs dashboard](https://saucelabs.com/beta/dashboard/tests)
+You can now watch your tests run at the [Sauce Labs dashboard](https://saucelabs.com/beta/dashboard/tests)

 ## Options